 - Always use a new condom during sexual intercourse.

-- Put condom on when your partner is erect and before any genital contact.
+- Put a condom on when your partner is erect and before any genital contact.

 - Withdraw penis while still erect, holding the condom firmly at the base.